(Corrects Toblin’s title in fourth paragraph of story published yesterday.)

 Forty five percent of the U.S. service members in Afghanistan combat areas in 2010 consumed energy drinks daily, some of which contain the caffeine equivalent of one to three cups of coffee, the study said.
 The finding is published today in the Atlanta-based Centers for Disease Control and Prevention’s Morbidity and Mortality Weekly report.

 About six percent of adolescent and young males in the U.S. civilian and military populations drink energy drinks each day, the report said.
 The products, such as those made by Monster Beverage Corp.
-(MNST) and Red Bull, can have negative side effects, including caffeine intoxication, and have been the focus of investigation by the Food and Drug Administration.
+(MNST:US) and Red Bull, can have negative side effects, including caffeine intoxication, and have been the focus of investigation by the Food and Drug Administration.

 “Service members should be educated regarding the potential adverse effects of excessive energy drink consumption on sleep and mission performance and should be encouraged to moderate their energy drink consumption in combat environments,” Robin Toblin, a clinical research psychologist at the Walter Reed Army Institute of Research and lead author, said in the study.